Game Preview: Condors v Wranglers, 7 p.m.

 DROP THE MITTS

-After a two-fight night on Wednesday, the Condors have 26 fighting majors on the campaign.
+With another fight last night, the Condors have 27 fighting majors on the campaign and at least one in each of their last three games.
 Alex Peters, who also had two assists on Wednesday, leads the club with six.

 CLOSING IN